gumpu/GalaxyNGV2/Documentation/player-manual.md

 reducing population and industry by 75%.
 Bombed planets produce capital until ordered to produce something else on later turns.

-If only one race has ships with weapons orbiting a bombed planet, that race becomes the new owner of the planet.
-If two or more allied races have ships with weapons orbiting a bombed planet, the race that issued a victory command becomes the new owner.
-If no race issued a victory command, the race that appears first in the races table of the turn report receives the planet.
-If more than one race issued a victory command, or if there was a standoff, the planet becomes unowned and produces nothing until it is claimed by the first race that unloads colonists at the planet.
+If only one nation has ships with weapons orbiting a bombed planet, that nation becomes the new owner of the planet.
+If two or more allied nations have ships with weapons orbiting a bombed planet, the nation that issued a victory command becomes the new owner.
+If no nation issued a victory command, the nation that appears first in the nations table of the turn report receives the planet.
+If more than one nation issued a victory command, or if there was a standoff, the planet becomes unowned and produces nothing until it is claimed by the first nation that unloads colonists at the planet.

 ##Turn Sequence

 1. Planetary production orders are assigned.
 Note that production occurs later in the turn.
-2.Messages are sent.
+2. Messages are sent.
-3.Alliances and war are declared.
+3. Alliances and war are declared.
 4. Groups with weapons attack enemy ships, causing combat.
 This can happen if a player declares war on the current turn.
 It can also happen if a player built a ship with weapons at a planet with enemy ships in orbit at the end